samialabri/wifiDistanceCalculator-/README.md

 # wifiDistanceCalculator-
-This solution was developed in JAVA. the main purpose of it is to calculate the distance of a device from a stationary Wi-Fi station.
+This solution was developed in JAVA. the main purpose of it is to calculate the location of a device (x,y) inside a room.
 The solution is divided into a server and a client.
 The clients gets the readings, calculate the distance by subtitling in this equation:\
 **distance = 10 ^ ((k - (20 * log10(frequency)) + signal level)/20)**\
 the constant k needs to be calculated for every device.
 To do so the client first gets calibrated by placing a device 1m from the station.
 Then it finds the average signal level and substitute it in following equation:\
 **k = ((20 * (ln(distance)/ln(10))) + 20 * ln(frequency) – signal level)**\